Moving out

 In Queensland you’re expected to live with your parents or legal guardians until you are 18—but there’s no law that says you must stay at home until then.

-If you are under 18 and leave home, the authorities (e.g. the police) may not force you to return home if you’ve got a safe place to go and you can financially support yourself.
+If you are under 18 and leave home, the authorities (e.g. the police and government departments) may not force you to return home if you’ve got a safe place to go and you can financially support yourself.

 When deciding whether to intervene the authorities will consider: